GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

 - Challenge 4: Deploy your own frontend web client and Service
    - Deploy your own web client to connect to your GameServers.
 - Challenge 5: Matchmaking with Open Match
-   - Implement OpenMatch and customize your matchmaking function.
+   - Implement Open Match and customize your matchmaking function.

 ## Prerequisites